 - 1 pair of fingerless gloves (easier for using my phone/camera)

-- 1 pair of mittens for really cold days (my favorites here)
+- 1 pair of mittens for really cold days (these are my favorite mittens I’ve ever owned)

 - 1-3 hats depending on your preference (I brought a gray, white and orange hat to mix up my look)

-- 1 small bag/purse for daily use when not in transit (I love this Longchamp one because it packs down to nothing)
+- 1 small bag/purse for daily use when not in transit (I’m obsessed with this Longchamp backpack that packs down to nothing)

 - 1 pair of pajamas